bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/create-signed-ipa-for-xcode.md

 {% include message_box.html type="important" title="Development profile and certificate" content="You always need to upload at least a Developer certificate and a Development type provisioning profile!
 That is necessary for our Xcode Steps to be able to test and build your apps properly."%}

-If you're all set, proceed to setting up .ipa export in your workflow.
+If you're all set, proceed to setting up .ipa export in your Workflow.

 ## Exporting an .ipa